 After the acute illness has passed, various health effects may remain. (e.g., pulmonary fibrosis, myocarditis).
 It is unknown how long the consequence of the multi-organ system will last and whether they will cause chronic health problems.
 Here are some of Covid long-haul symptoms.

 Wei level syndrome is the initial level at which our body shows pathological changes due to exogenous heat invading the body.

 Qi-level syndrome refers to abnormal qi movement in human viscera or tissues.
 The most commonly affected organs in the Wei and Qi levels are the lung, stomach, intestine, and gallbladder.
 The vast majority of these diseases are physical functional disorders.

 Ying-level syndrome refers to the stage where Ying Yin, a nourishing fluid, is burned and affected by pathogenic heat.

 In Blood-level syndrome, extreme blood heat causes organ parenchyma damage.

 Korean acupuncture and herbal medicine have been practiced for long years and have recently gained popularity.
 Both these fields of medicine are particularly well-suited to treating a wide range of ailments, as they can effectively address many physical and mental symptoms.

 Herbal medicine and Korean acupuncture

-Herbal medicine and Korean acupuncture are two healing methods that have been used to treat various ailments with success.
-In many cases, these treatments outperform modern medicine in terms of treating the underlying cause of a condition rather than just the symptoms.
-While these treatments aren’t a one-size-fits-all solution, they are a valuable addition to help you with your post-covid conditions.
+Herbal medicine and Korean acupuncture are two healing methods to treat various ailments successfully.
+In many cases, these treatments outperform modern medicine thanks to treating the underlying cause of a condition rather than just the symptoms.
+While these treatments aren’t a one-size-fits-all solution, they are a valuable addition to help you with your post-covid long-haul symptoms.